divadde/GaV/README.md

 Following the feedback from the ICDE review process, we provide an extended analysis of specific architectural behaviors, hyperparameter sensitivity, and the ablation of the verification components.

 ### 1. Sensitivity of Verification Rounds (`max_steps`)
 A key hyperparameter in GaV is the maximum number of refinement rounds allowed for the Verifier agent.
-Our log analysis reveals that this is not a static parameter but depends heavily on **Model Personality** and **Context Quality**.
+Our log deep analysis reveals that this is not a static parameter but depends heavily on **Model Personality** and **Context Quality**.

 * **Model Sensitivity (Skepticism Level):** We observed distinct behavioral patterns across model families. **GPT-5** tends to be more decisive, maintaining a relatively low rejection rate of **~7.1%**.
 In contrast, **Qwen-Plus-Thinking** exhibits significantly higher "skepticism," with a rejection rate of **23.9%**.
 This indicates that specific "reasoner" models are more prone to challenging hypotheses, requiring a higher `max_steps` setting to allow for rigorous iterative verification.